July 2024

 The DBA is carefully constructed to provide students with a foundation in research, an in-depth exposure to business literature, and a supportive environment through faculty guidance and mentorship.
 The online curriculum is augmented by optional on-campus residences and allows students to maintain momentum in their career while pursuing their doctoral degree.

-Our Doctorate of Business Administration (DBA) program targets experienced business professionals creating pathways for you to consider academia, consulting and advanced professional positions.
+Our Doctorate of Business Administration (DBA) program, with concentrations in accounting, economics, management, and marketing, targets experienced business professionals creating pathways for you to consider academia, consulting and advanced professional positions.
 The online delivery of the program allows you to maintain momentum in your career while also pursuing your doctoral degree.
 The DBA can be completed in three years and its online curriculum is augmented by optional on-campus residences.
-Beginning Fall 2023, the DBA program is offering concentrations in accounting, economics, management, and marketing.

 Doctorate of Business Administration (DBA) graduates are highly sought after by employers due to their advanced knowledge, research skills, and expertise in business administration.
 The career outlook for DBA graduates is generally positive, with a wide range of job opportunities available in various fields.